New hope for hard-to-treat ovarian cancer: drug duo shows promise in early trial

 Summary

-This study tests a combination of two drugs, sacituzumab tirumotecan and bevacizumab, in 30 women with platinum-resistant recurrent ovarian cancer.
-The goal is to see if the combo can shrink tumors and delay cancer growth better than current options.
-Participants must have had 1 to 3 prior treatments and have platinum-resistant disease.
+This study tests a combination of two drugs (sacituzumab tirumotecan and bevacizumab) in 30 women with platinum-resistant recurrent ovarian cancer, a type that is very hard to treat.
+The goal is to see if the combo can shrink tumors better than current options.
+Participants must have had 1-3 prior treatments and be at least 18 years old.

 Disclaimer